Motion to Adorn

 I have, I got Anna into, actually.
 We're both painting now,

-and which is why I'm embarrassed that I didn't catch the stream reference earlier, but there you have it.
+and which is why I'm embarrassed that I didn't catch the stream reference earlier.
+But there you have it.

 Yeah, we're both painting.
 We paint together sometimes.

-So, yeah, there's a Warhammer.
+So yeah, there's a Warhammer.

 Painting Warhammer figurines.
 Yes, correct.

 Yes.
 Rhinox butts all the way.

 Yeah.
 No,

 those figures have some good butts.
 I'll be the first to admit that.

 Well, you're the second, actually.
+Oh, because

-You got to say the name.
+You gotta say the name.

 Fair enough.